Phalloidin is a bicyclic heptapeptide isolated from the poisonous death cap mushroom, Amanita phalloides

 .
 Its high binding affinity for the grooves between filamentous actin (F-actin

 ) over monomeric G-actin is widely used to visualize and quantitate F-actin in tissue sections, cell cultures, or cell-free preparations.
 Compared to actin-specific antibodies, the non-specific binding of phalloidin is negligible, thus providing minimal background and high contrast during cellular imaging.
 Once bound to F-actin, phalloidin shifts the equilibrium of monomers and filaments toward the filaments side and inhibits ATP-hydrolysis.
 The interaction stabilizes actin filaments by preventing subunit dissociation, and it promotes actin polymerization by lowering the critical concentration.

-When conjugated to fluorescent dyes, Phalloidin can be used at nanomolar concentrations to label and visualize filamentous actin in fixed and permeabilized cells, cell cultures and cell-free experiments, as well as, formaldehyde-fixed and permeabilized tissue sections.
+When conjugated to fluorescent dyes, phalloidin can be used at nanomolar concentrations to label and visualize F-actin in fixed and permeabilized cells, cell cultures, and cell-free experiments, as well as formaldehyde-fixed and permeabilized tissue sections.
 Phalloidin conjugates exhibit similar affinity for all types and sizes of actin filaments, binding in a stoichiometric ratio of 1:1 (phallotoxin:actin) in both muscle and nonmuscle cells.
-In comparison to antibodies, phalloidin derivatives' are small (< 2 kDa) and phalloidin bound filaments do not impede functional properties of the filaments.
-The small size also permits for denser F-actin labeling producing more detailed stains when imaged at higher resolutions.
+Compared to antibodies, phalloidin derivatives' are small (< 2 kDa), and phalloidin-bound filaments do not impede the functional properties of the filaments.
+The small size also permits denser F-actin labeling producing more detailed stains when imaged at higher resolutions.
 In addition, because actin is evolutionarily conserved, the binding properties of phalloidin derivatives can be utilized in staining a wide range of animal and plant cells.